 - Anything that will help you understand what the person cares about and what their point of view is

 “If I can, I find something that we can relate to on a more on a personal level,” said Rowley.
 “Oh, you have a 14-year-old daughter.
 Okay.
 I know you’re going through hell.
 Just like me.”

-The idea is to build rapport, not come off as a stalker.
+The idea of social selling skills is to build rapport, not come off as a stalker.